 For obvious reasons, it’s good to have an idea of what their eventual exit strategy might be, how large they plan to grow, what markets they intend to eventually address, and a host of other items that will most certainly influence your decision to join the company.

 11. What separates the company from others in the same market?

 How do they position themselves against competitors.
-What type of products and solutions do they have that will help you effectively sell or devise items that will increase market share?
+What type of products and solutions do they have that will help you effectively sell or devise approaches and items that will increase market share?

 12. How would you describe the company culture?

 It's esential to closely examine corporate fit.Here is your chance to determine if there is a great deal of micromanagement involved, what kind of people work there, and whether or not you will be happy and productive within that environment.

 13. Are there opportunities for additional training?

 Most well-run will corporations encourage their employees to continually improve their knowledge and abilities through a number of different means.